lujiashuai-linyin/ratelimit/README.md

 ### Global Rate Limiting

-To apply rate limiting to all routes, use the `NewMiddleware` function as a global middleware:
+To apply rate limiting to all routes, use the `New` function as a global middleware:

 ```go
 import (